google/pienoon/Readme.md

 #### Version Requirements

-Following are the minimum required versions for the tools and libraries you need for building Splat for Linux:
+Following are the minimum required versions for the tools and libraries you need for building PieNoon for Linux:

 -   OpenGL: libglapi-mesa 8.0.4 (tested with libglapi-mesa 8.0.4-0ubuntu0)
 -   GLU: libglu1-mesa-dev 8.0.4 (tested with libglu1-mesa-dev 8.0.4.0ubuntu0)